0

-Pirongia Mtb (formerly the Waipa Mountain Bike Club) continues to develop awesome tracks on Mt Pirongia, southwest of Hamilton.
+Pirongia MTB (formerly the Waipa Mountain Bike Club) continues to develop awesome tracks on Mt Pirongia, southwest of Hamilton.
 Ranging from grade 2 to 5, in summer they attract hundreds of riders a week.

 Adrian from the club summarised the roll out of the first barrow in 2019 for us: